Vale's decomissioned Brazil dam at risk of collapse, labor body says

 Vale closes mine after prosecutors order evacuation

-(Reporting by Marta Nogueira in Rio de Janeiro and Tatiana Bautzer in Sao Paulo; Editing by Christian Plumb and Marguerita Choy)
+(Reporting by Marta Nogueira in Rio de Janeiro and Tatiana Bautzer in Sao Paulo; Editing by Christian Plumb, Marguerita Choy and Diane Craft)

 ((tatiana.bautzer@tr.com; Tel: +55-11-5644-7756; Mob: +55-119-4210-4173; Reuters Messaging: tatiana.bautzer.thomsonreuters.com@reuters.net))